 Our typical campers are girls and boys who have minimally completed kindergarten AND will be between 6-16 years old by the beginning of camp.
 Camp Pegasus specializes in helping kids both WITHOUT - and WITH - a formal diagnosis of ADHD, learning differences, and high functioning Autism (formerly Asperger's Syndrome).

-Our campers with an aide SHOULD attend camp Pegasus with an aide.
+Students with an aide at school should attend camp Pegasus with an aide.